whylabs/whylogs/docs/overview.rst

 ===================================

 WhyLogs (https://github.com/whylabs/whylogs) is an open source data quality \
-library for logging and monitoring data for your AI/ML application with advanced \
+library that uses advanced data science statistics to log and monitor data \
-data science statistics.
-WhyLogs is designed for scaling with your MLOps workflow, \
+for your AI/ML application.
+WhyLogs is designed to scale with your MLOps \
-and can scale from local development to production terabyte-size datasets.
+workflow, from local development to production terabyte-size datasets.

 Whether you are running an experimentation or production pipeline, understanding the \
-properties of data that flows through the application is critical for the success of \
+properties of the data that flows through your application is critical to the success of \
-the ML project.
-WhyLogs enables advanced statistical collection using lightweight techniques \
+your ML project.
+WhyLogs enables advanced statistical collection using lightweight techniques, \
-(i.e. building sketches for data) that can enable complex monitoring and data quality check for your \
+such as building sketches for data, that enable complex monitoring and data quality checks for your \
 pipeline.

-Benefits
+Key Features
 ===================================

-* **Data Insight** provides complex statistics across different stages of your pipelines.
+* **Data Insight:** WhyLogs provides complex statistics across different stages of your ML/AI pipelines and applications.

-* **Scalability** scales with your system, from local development mode to live production system in multi-node clusters.
+* **Scalability:** WhyLogs scales with your system, from local development mode to live production systems in multi-node clusters, and works well with batch and streaming architectures.

-* **Lightweight** using sketching algorithms and summarization statistics, WhyLogs produces small mergeable lightweight outputs that can be used for local analysis.
+* **Lightweight:** WhyLogs produces small mergeable lightweight outputs in a variety of formats, using sketching algorithms and summarizing statistics.

-* **Advanced monitoring** on top of supporting traditional monitoring approaches, WhyLogs data can support advanced ML-focused data quality and monitoring checks such as drift detection, data type distribution, histogram shifts.
+* **Unified data instrumentation:** To enable data engineering pipelines and ML pipelines to share a common framework for tracking data quality and drifts, the WhyLogs library supports multiple languages and integrations.

-* **Unified data monitoring** enable both data engineering pipelines and ML pipelines to share a common framework for monitoring data quality and drifts.
+* **Observability:** In addition to supporting traditional monitoring approaches, WhyLogs data can support advanced ML-focused analytics, error analysis, and data quality and data drift detection.